 How to Make a Dalek Cake

-We celebrated the the 50th anniversary of Doctor Who by sort of making a Dalek cake.
+Kay celebrated the the 50th anniversary of Doctor Who by making a Dalek cake.
+Sort of.
 Extermi-cake.
 Extermi-cake.

-To celebrate the 50th anniversary of Doctor Who, Lakeland are selling silicone (who knew it could be used for something other than boobs, eh?)
-Dalek cake tins.
-Exciting news, as I'm sure you'll agree.
+To celebrate the 50th anniversary of Doctor Who, Lakeland sold silicone Dalek cake tins.
+Exciting news, as I’m sure you’ll agree.

 “It’s… it’s easy to do, right?”
 I asked the cashier hopefully.

 “Oh yes, dead easy.
 I’d say a monkey could do it.
 And the best thing is, it’s silicone, so nothing gets stuck to the pan!” she told me enthusiastically, handing me my change.